Table Of Contents

 Have you ever tried to meet your daily quota when one of your machines was out of commission?
 That’s probably not a memory you want to relive.
 Let’s face it: Unplanned maintenance is nobody’s idea of a fun day.

 For a factory to meet production goals, manufacturing equipment must be available.
+It’s that simple.

-What is Preventive Maintenance?
+What Is Preventive Maintenance?

 What Is Predictive Maintenance?

-Predictive Maintenance is similar to Preventive Maintenance, in that it tries to proactively prevent major shutdowns.
-But instead, predictive maintenance relies on system-generated data to trigger repair notifications.
-Under predictive maintenance, teams perform maintenance when sensors, Programmable Logic Controllers (PLCs), and other Internet of Things (IoT) applications indicate that a part or component is failing or has reached a standard where failure is imminent.
+The first thing to know about these two is that they both have the same goal: proactively preventing major shutdowns and downtime.
+However, to get the job done, predictive maintenance relies on system-generated data to trigger repair notifications.
+Teams perform maintenance when sensors, Programmable Logic Controllers (PLCs) and other Internet of Things (IoT) applications indicate that a part or component is failing or has reached a standard where failure is imminent.